Katie Volynets: 2024: Two WTA 1000 third rounds, WTA 125 title, top 60

 At the Thailand Open in Hua Hin, Volynets reached the quarterfinals defeating Tamara Zidanšek and upsetting fourth seed Tatjana Maria before losing to Wang Yafan in a third set tiebreak.

 At the ATX Open, Volynets reached the second round as a wildcard entrant defeating Renata Zarazúa then losing to third seed Danielle Collins.

-At the WTA 1000 Indian Wells Open, she received a wildcard and defeated Mirra Andreeva and sixth seed Ons Jabeur, both in straight sets to reach the third round for the first time at this level.
+From the WTA 1000 Indian Wells Open, she received a wildcard and defeated Mirra Andreeva and sixth seed Ons Jabeur, both in straight sets to reach the third round for the first time at this level.
 She lost to wildcard Caroline Wozniacki.

 Next, Volynets qualified for the Miami Open, making her debut at this WTA 1000, and recorded a first-round win over former Grand Slam champion Sofia Kenin, before losing to 12th seed Jasmine Paolini.

 She qualified for the Charleston Open and defeated Arantxa Rus in three hours 43 minutes with two tiebreaks, saving four match points.
 In her next match, she lost to 10th seed Emma Navarro.

 Volynets also qualified for the main draw at the Italian Open and defeated Wang Yafan, taking her revenge for the loss in February in Hua Hin, before losing in three sets to second seed Aryna Sabalenka.
 Again as a qualifier, at the French Open, Volynets defeated Aleksandra Krunić then lost to fifth seed Markéta Vondroušová.

-In June, Volynets won her maiden WTA 125 title at the Makarska International in Croatia, defeating second seed and defending champion Mayar Sherif in the final.
+In June, Volynets won her maiden WTA 125 title at the Makarska International in Croatia, defeating second seed and defending champion, Mayar Sherif, in the final.

 Volynets qualified for the main draw at Wimbledon where she won her first-round match against María Lourdes Carlé, before losing her next contest to 31st seed and eventual champion, Barbora Krejčíková.

 Ranked No. 57 at the US Open, Volynets lost in the first round to Karolína Muchová.

 Seeded sixth at the Thailand Open 2, she defeated Clara Tauson in the first round, but lost her next match to Tamara Zidanšek, who took her revenge for the loss in the previous edition of the tournament in February.
 At the China Open, Volynets reached her second WTA 1000 third round, defeating qualifier Dalma Gálfi and 14th seed Marta Kostyuk for her third top 20 win.
 She lost to Naomi Osaka in straight sets.
-At the next WTA 1000, the Wuhan Open, she received a wildcard for the main draw for her debut at the tournament, but lost in the first round to Anastasia Potapova, in three sets.
+At the next WTA 1000, the Wuhan Open, she received a wildcard for her debut at the tournament, but lost in the first round to Anastasia Potapova, in three sets.